drinkbird/drinkbird.github.io/_drafts/the-decision-everyone-agreed-with-and-no-one-believed.md

 The team also had a convenient explanation that was not entirely false: difficult transformations always look worse in the middle, so every warning sign could be interpreted as proof that the team needed to stay committed.

-{% include link.html title="Patrick Lencioni's The Five Dysfunctions of a Team" tag="fivedysfunctions" %} calls this *artificial harmony*.
-Avoiding conflict does not remove disagreement.
-It moves disagreement into private conversations while leaving the decision untouched.
+{% include link.html title="Patrick Lencioni's The Five Dysfunctions of a Team" tag="fivedysfunctions" %} calls this *artificial harmony*: avoiding conflict does not remove disagreement, but moves it into private conversations while leaving the decision untouched.
 People continue delivering a plan they no longer defend when speaking honestly.

 I also dislike how casually *disagree and commit* gets used in these situations.
 The principle is useful after the disagreement has been examined and a clear decision owner needs to make the call.
 It becomes a way to close discussion when somebody's concern passes without scrutiny and further challenge is treated as a failure to commit.
 There has to be a real disagreement before anyone can reasonably be asked to commit.